 The shitty Poachers have continued to butcher these beautiful giants.
-Sometimes I wonder why lightening crush trees, thunder please listen to us, strike these shitty useless humans known as poachers.
+Sometimes I wonder why lightning crush trees, thunder please listen to us, strike these shitty useless humans known as poachers.
 What wealth equate to killing these elephants REALLY?

-Like I noted elephants can eat or destroy season land of farming in one night but in the real sense, it is us who are grabbing these wildlife land in the name of high population.
+Like I noted elephants can eat or destroy season land of farming in one night but in the real sense, it is us who are grabbing this wildlife land in the name of high population.

 We should get off our filthy hands these National Parks and conservancies.
 I hope the future generation will be able to see Elephants.